wp-plugins/si-contact-form/readme.txt

 == Changelog ==

+= 1.7.2 =
+- (30 Sep 2009) - Fixed settings were deleted at deactivation.
+Settings are now only deleted at uninstall.

 = 1.7.1 =
 - (29 Sep 2009) - Fix credit link position.
 - Some people wanted to change the error messages for the contact form.
 Advanced settings fields can be filled in to override the standard included error messages.